 When you give to Everybody Rides Metro, you’re providing more than a bus ride… you’re giving someone a chance for a better life.

 Everybody Rides Metro is a 501(c)(3) charitable foundation.
 All contributions are fully tax-deductible to the extent allowed by law.
 Everybody Rides Metro accepts Visa, MasterCard, American Express, Discover and checks.

 Vice President of Community Relations for the Cincinnati Association for the Blind & Visually Impaired (CABVI).

 Aaron Bley, Vice President of Community Relations, joined CABVI’s staff in December 2016.
 Aaron was previously the Senior Corporate Relationship Officer at the American Red Cross, Cincinnati-Dayton Region.
 He also served as the Regional Director for the Crohn’s & Colitis Foundation of America and worked in a variety of community affairs positions with Mercy Health Partners.
 Aaron earned his bachelor’s degree in Marketing from Xavier University and his master’s degree in Communication from the University of Cincinnati.
 Aaron also hold a Certificate in Corporate Community Relations from Boston University.

 Aaron and his wife Donna have been married for 30 years and have two children, Ian (26) and Gage (24).

-Gina Marsh, Human Services Chamber of Hamilton County, ERM Board Vice-President
+Gina Marsh, Chief of Staff, Office of Hamilton County Commissioner Denise Driehaus , ERM Board Vice-President

 Gina serves as the Executive Director of the Human Services Chamber, an association of over 70 local human services providers.
 As Executive Director, Gina helps to further the organization’s mission to advocate for public policies that are beneficial to the human services sector and the residents they serve.
 In this role, she advocates with her colleagues for issues such as expanded affordable housing options, eviction prevention support, and robust public transit.